 You can recycle up to 30% of kitchen and yard waste by turning it into compost.
 This is also enviro-friendly as composting reduces the turning these wastes into methane producing gas if you dump it into landfill.

 It happens because landfills do not have a proper environment for organic materials to decompose.
 The lack of oxygen in landfill produces methane gas which causes global warming.
+You can also cut food waste that can end up in landfill.

 Alternative to Chemical fertilizers